 This scenic valley is part of the Grand Circle, which is a vast region containing America’s largest concentration of national parks and monuments.
 In addition to Monument Valley, Grand Circle also includes: the Grand Canyon, Zion National Park, Bryce Canyon, Lake Powell, and the Four Corners region.

-Snowscapes of this region are like an Instagram filter, which adds to the ferocity of Monument Valley’s natural beauty.
+Snowscapes in this region are like an Instagram filter, which adds to the ferocity of Monument Valley’s natural beauty.

 This region of the United States is a unique location, in which Native American cowboys have lived in unison with the terrain and its conditions for centuries, instead of living against it.
 They embrace the wild west nature that the rest of the world has perceived, and for visitors who have an opportunity to tour these badlands, they get to experience this lifestyle firsthand.